PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_poisson_q4.md

 This is the quadrature point iterator.
 We know that the elements are quadrilateral, which makes the Gauss integration rule the obvious choice.
 We also select order 2 for accuracy.
+Quadrature-point iterators provide access to basis function values and gradients, the Jacobian matrix and the Jacobian determinant, the location of the quadrature point and so on.

 ```julia
     qpit = QPIterator(Uh, (kind = :Gauss, order = 2))